Swedbank-SPP/swedbank-payment-portal/README.md

  # HPS Example using UrlCalback

  Replace sppdemoshop.eu to your shop address.
+Use this only if you can't use above example.

  **hps\_url\_calback\_hps.php**
  ```php